RobertoM89/BigRig/README.md

 BigRig interface is shown in the following figure.
 The window is dockable anywhere within Maya interface.
 The **Help** menu consists of the following items:

-- *About*: it shows version and authors information;
+- *About:* it shows version and authors information;
-- *Changelog*: it shows what's new in every new version of BigRig;
+- *Changelog:* it shows what's new in every new version of BigRig;
-- *Help*: it shows a description for each BigRig command;
+- *Help:* it shows a description for each BigRig command;
-- *Online Guide*: it opens the online official documentation, i.e. this page.
+- *Online Guide:* it opens the online official documentation, i.e. this page.

 <img src="https://robertom89.github.io/BigRig/images/interface.jpg" alt="Interface" width="400"/>